-Plans, designs, reviews, coordinates and advises on Metro Vancouver public involvement, engagement and outreach initiatives from concept to final product; ensures compliance with public engagement and communications policies and standards, annual work plans and board priorities; recommends final approval by a superior; contacts appropriate personnel; and provides on-going guidance to departments and external stakeholders regarding initiatives, engagement approach and methodology.
+Plans, designs, reviews, coordinates and advises on Metro Vancouver public involvement, engagement and outreach initiatives from concept to final product; reviews proposals from external stakeholders and departments for the development of promotional materials; ensures compliance with communications and public engagement policies and standards, annual work plans and board priorities; recommends final approval by a superior; identifies projects which can be implemented inter-departmentally or regionally; contacts appropriate personnel; and provides on-going guidance to departments and external stakeholders regarding initiatives, engagement approach and methodology.

-Consults with project managers and superiors to identify the public’s role in the decision-making process and to define public engagement objectives; and determines the appropriate level of public engagement and suitable engagement techniques for various corporate projects and policies, including politically-sensitive initiatives in accordance with corporate policies.
+Consults with project managers and superiors to identify the public’s role in the decision-making process and to define public engagement objectives; and determines the appropriate level of public engagement and suitable engagement techniques for various corporate initiatives, including politically-sensitive initiatives in accordance with corporate policies.

-Serves as primary staff support for the administration of an assigned committee pertaining to the work; assists a superior in the implementation of work plans and business models; responds to and carries out committee directives; compiles and presents reports and defends controversial decisions; and makes presentations to municipal councils, external stakeholders and various organizations.
+Serves as primary staff support for the administration of an assigned committee or task force pertaining to the work; assists a superior in the implementation of work plans and business models; responds to and carries out committee directives; administers programs and strategic initiatives, including developing, reviewing and updating adjudication criteria, screening applications, and overseeing process; compiles and presents reports and defends controversial decisions; and makes presentations to municipal councils, external stakeholders and various organizations.

-Plans, develops and implements communication to external stakeholders involved in strategic initiatives; develops strategies and implementation plans; develops committee and Board reports.
+Plans, develops and implements communication to external stakeholders involved in strategic initiatives; develops strategies and implementation plans; develops policy statements, papers and committee and Board reports.

-Serves as primary liaison with external stakeholder groups in the development of engagement strategies related to strategic initiatives around Metro Vancouver Board strategic priorities; and represents Liquid Waste Services at various committees as required.
+Serves as primary liaison with external stakeholder groups in the development of strategies related to strategic initiatives around Metro Vancouver Board strategic priorities; and represents the department at various committees as required.